 - Shape.
 These cookies don’t spread or rise, so they’ll keep the same shape as when you first scoop them onto the baking mat.
 I like to use a cookie scoop to scoop them into firm and compact round balls.

 - Doubling.
-This recipe is super easy to cut in half or to double, triple, etc.
+This coconut macaroon Easter nests recipe is super easy to cut in half or double, triple, etc.

 - Almonds.
-After dipping the macaroons in chocolate, feel free to sprinkle on some crushed almonds.
-It makes them taste like an almond joy!
+After dipping macaroons in chocolate, sprinkle on some crushed almonds.
+It makes them taste like my favorite chocolate almond joy cookies!

 - Decorations.
-These are so easy to decorate!
-Use melted chocolate as the “glue” to stick cadbury eggs on top for Easter.
-Or add a few sprinkles or use colored chocolate wafers to decorate depending on the holiday.
+Easter coconut macaroons are so fun to decorate!
+Use melted chocolate as the “glue” to stick Cadbury eggs on top for Easter.
+Or add a few sprinkles or use colored chocolate wafers to drizzle on top.

-To store, simply place in an airtight container.
+- Storing: To store, simply place the coconut macaroon nests in an airtight container.
 The macaroons will keep at room temperature for about a week.
-This is a great cookie recipe to make ahead of time because of the longer shelf life.

-You can also freeze the macaroons.
-Simply wrap each cookie individually with plastic wrap, then add to an airtight container or freezer bag.
+- Freeze: You can also freeze the Easter egg macaroon.
+Simply wrap each cookie individually with plastic wrap, then add it to an airtight container or freezer bag.
 These cookies can keep for at least three months in the freezer.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!